kivils/kivils/README.md

 ### Hi!
 My name is Julia,
-I'm a fullstack developer from Dusseldord, Germany.
+I'm a fullstack developer from Dusseldorf, Germany.
 I work for freshcells systems engineering GmbH.

 ### Skills